 There is just something so incredible about an enchilada.
 They’re kind of gooey, soft, cheesy, melty.. they’re just delicious!
 I love beef enchiladas, cheese enchiladas, and I ADORE these Green Chile and Pepper Jack Cheese Chicken Enchiladas!
 They have wow factor written all over them and they are so easy to whip up.

-These delicious devils have just the right ‘kick’ for adults.
+These delicious enchiladas have just the right ‘kick’ for adults.
 I’m personally a baby when it comes to spicy food and I don’t consider these spicy at all.
 My kids do though, so if you are making these for your family including the kiddos, I would only use half a can of the green chilies and also maybe half pepper jack cheese and half Monterey jack.

 - 3 medium boneless skinless chicken breasts cooked then shredded

 - 8 flour tortillas soft taco size

 - 2 (10 ounce) cans green chile enchilada sauce

 - 1 can (4 ounces) diced green chilies